-With the spread of the novel coronavirus affecting everything from international travel to availability of a mere hand sanitizer, mitigating COVID-19 across the world has become a growing concern.
+With the spread of the novel coronavirus affecting everything from international travel to the availability of a mere hand sanitiser, mitigating COVID-19 across the world has become a growing concern.
 That’s why organizations across the world are mandating or recommending their employees to work remotely.

-Employees do enjoy working from the comfort of their own home, foregoing their commute in favor of more sleep, family or exercise time.
-But, working remotely is a double-edge sword — sure, employees get to stay home, but it can be difficult to focus on work and be active at the same time.
+Employees do enjoy working from the comfort of their own home, foregoing their commute in favour of more sleep, family or exercise time.
+But, working remotely is a double-edged sword — sure, employees get to stay home, but it can be difficult to focus on work and be active at the same time.

 Working from home can present a unique set of challenges, especially when it comes to employees’ health.
 The abundance of alluring snacks in the kitchen, the lack of social stimulation and the temptation to work in an ergonomically unsound position, like in bed, can all sabotage an otherwise virtuous employee’s best health intentions.